Madeline (video game series): Voice acting and characterization

 Madeline's characterization received a mixed response from video-game critics.
 In their book, New Trends in Software Methodologies, Tools and Techniques, Hamido Fujita and Paul Johannesson called Madeline a role model for girls because of her use of problem solving, critical thinking and logic in the games.
 According to The Record, Madeline's "spirit and enthusiasm are well-suited to [her] coaching and teaching role".
 Philip Bishop said that the games had the "bounce and charm" of other portions of the Madeline franchise.
 Kathy Yakal of PC Magazine wrote that "Madeline's warmth as a host" made the series "a nice, gentle activity platform for younger children".
 Although Computer Shoppers Wayne Kawamoto called Madeline a "feisty female lead" and wrote that the games were potentially "equally enjoyable for boys and girls", Amee Abel said that the series is "especially appealing to girls" because of its protagonist.
 Reviewers from Children's Software Revue wrote that the games were "popular with girls", and a SuperKids writer called Madeline "the epitome of the strong young female".
 According to Warren Buckleitner, "you can't go wrong with this solid program".

 In their book, Packaging Girlhood: Rescuing Our Daughters from Marketers' Schemes, Sharon Lamb and Lyn Mikel Brown criticized the decorating activities in Madeline's Rainy Day Activities: "On what planet would brave Madeline give a hoot about the color of the living room wallpaper?"
 Computer Shopper and SuperKids, however, found the most popular activity in Madeline's Thinking Games was "Let's Decorate"; according to SuperKids, testers "frequently returned to the room to rearrange items or totally obliterate their designs and begin anew".

+Legacy

+Madeline Thinking Games was named one of the top 100 CD-ROMs by PC Magazine.